Naomi Campbell

 Childhood, Youth, Family

 Naomi Elaine Campbell was born in the spring of 1970 to young Valerie Morris, a girl of Jamaican descent.
 She grew up in Streatham, a southern district of London.
-Her father, who was half Chinese, was not listed on any of the girl's documents.
-Naomi never communicated with him—her mother, who was abandoned by the man during pregnancy, decided this.
+Her father, who was half Chinese, wasn't listed on any of her documents.
+Naomi never had contact with him—her mother, abandoned during pregnancy, made that decision.

-In one of her many interviews, the Black Panther, as she is called for her grace and dark skin, stated:
+In one of her many interviews, the Black Panther—as she's known for her grace and dark skin—stated:

 I have never seen my father.
 My mother didn't want it, and my birth certificate says: 'x x x'.
-She doesn't want it, and I have always respected her wishes.
+She doesn't want it, and I've always respected her wishes.

 Naomi spent the first years of her life in Rome because her mother was a dancer and received a job offer from an Italian dance troupe.
 At three years old, Naomi was enrolled in Barbara Speake's stage school, and she started her studies at Dunraven School.